ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 *   enable: {true | false}: Enable/disable the test.
 Default: true
 *   before: "&lt;function name>": Name of the function to be run just before the test is run.
 Default: none
 *   after: "&lt;function name>": Name of the function to be run just after the test is run.
 *   dependsOn: ["&lt;function names>", …]: List of function names on which the test function depends.
 The order in which the comma-separated list appears has no prominence.
-In case there needs to be an order, define a sequence of test functions with one pointing to another based on dependency using the dependsOn parameter in each one’s config in order to control the order of test execution.
+In case there needs to be an order, define a sequence of test functions with one pointing to another based on the dependencies using the `dependsOn` parameter in each one’s config in order to control the order of test execution.
 *   dataProvider: “&lt;function name>”: Specifies the name of the function that will be used to provide the value sets to execute the test against.
-*   groups: [“&lt;test group name”, …]: A comma separated list of test group names (one or more) that this test belongs to.
+*   groups: [“&lt;test group name”, …]: A comma-separated list of test group names (one or more) that this test belongs to.

 ****Example:****